-The management minor is a five-course sequence which provides students the opportunity to develop analytical and interpersonal skills necessary to focus an organization’s crucial processes on the achievement of its mission.
-Students in this minor will learn and practice key leadership, teamwork and innovation skills necessary to efficiently organize and employ an organization’s assets, especially its human capital, in a manner appropriate to both established firms and newly created ventures.
+The management minor is a five-course sequence that provides students the opportunity to develop analytical and interpersonal skills necessary to focus an organization’s crucial processes on achieving its mission.
+In addition, students in this minor will learn and practice key leadership, teamwork, and innovation skills necessary to efficiently organize and employ an organization’s assets, especially its human capital, in a manner appropriate to both established firms and newly created ventures.
 This minor is a valuable addition to any course of study at the University of Alabama as it teaches students how to work with and through others to achieve critical goals.

 This minor is not available to students who are pursuing a major in Management.

-The Sales curriculum provide students with sales theory and up-to-date sales technologies, practical process applications and engagement with live business-to-business selling environments.
+The Sales curriculum provides students with sales theory, up-to-date sales technologies, practical process applications, and engagement with live business-to-business selling environments.
 Students who have earned the minor can contribute revenue to a hiring organization while also being more prepared to accept continued sales and management training.
 In an environment where making the sale is everything, a minor in Sales takes our students anywhere.